purug2000/sfda/negation/README.md

-# SFDA using missing labels
+# SFDA using Pseudo Labels
 To train the model
 ```bash
 python train_sfda.py \